 Before you make any decisions on which flowers to grow, find out your USDA Plant Hardiness Zone, which is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.

-Knowing your last frost date is important so you to know when you can start sowing seeds and planting your plants.
+Knowing your last frost date is important so you know when you can start sowing seeds and planting your plants.

 Factors to Consider